-Name:

-File #: Resolution
+File #: Resolution 33-2017 Name:

-Type: Resolution
+Туре: Resolution Status: Passed

-Resolution Status: Passed 7/27/2017 In control: City Council
+File created: 7/27/2017 In control: City Council

 On agenda: 8/1/2017 Final action: 8/1/2017

-Title: A resolution of the city council of the City of Littleton, Colorado, referring to the registered electors of the City of Littleton, Colorado, a question authorizing the city to retain and spend all taxes, grants and other revenues received in 2016 in excess of its revenue/expenditures limitation as provided in Article X, Section 20, of the Colorado Constitution, commonly known as Amendment one or the TABOR
+Title: A resolution of the city council of the City of Littleton, Colorado, referring to the registered electors of the City of Littleton, Colorado, a question authorizing the city to retain and spend all taxes, grants and other revenues received in 2017 and thereafter all revenues equal to the 2016 revenue total, and adjust the 2016 revenue total each year thereafter for inflation as provided by Article X, Section 20 of the Colorado Constitution; and adjust 2016 revenue total each year thereafter for the percentage change in local growth as provided by Article X, Section 20 of the Colorado Constitution.

-Amendment.

 Sponsors:

-File created:

 Indexes:

 Code sections:

 Attachments: 1.
-Resolution No. 32-2017, 2.
-History of Littleton TABOR Elections, 3.
-The Taxpayer's Bill of Rights
+Resolution No. 33-2017, 2